-Please read this Year 10 Curriculum Booklet.
+Please read this Year 11 Curriculum Booklet.
 If you have any questions please do not hesitate to contact the relevant Faculty Leader, Head of Year or our Career Counsellor.

-The KS4 Curriculum

-All students must study the following subjects:
+The KS4 Curriculum (You will continue the subjects chosen in Year 10) All students must study the following subjects: -